Article

 For many construction teams, Lean breaks down not at the level of intent, but at the level of repeatability.
 That is why standardization matters so much in a modern digital platform.
 Reusable workflows help a project team avoid rebuilding the same planning process from scratch on every job, support continuous improvement, and make Lean methods easier to scale across projects.

-The real question in this category is not whether a tool looks Lean, but whether it helps teams turn lean practices into reusable project workflows that improve project efficiency over time.
-That distinction becomes especially clear here:
+The real question in this category is not whether a tool looks Lean, but whether it helps teams turn lean practices into structured project workflows that improve project efficiency over time.

-This is where stronger software supports continuous improvement most meaningfully: not just by visualizing work, but by helping teams standardize, reuse, and improve planning workflows across projects.
-The clearest advantage in this category sits with platforms that treat repeatability as part of the planning system itself.
+This is where stronger software supports continuous improvement most meaningfully: not just by visualizing work, but by helping teams standardize, reuse, and improve planning workflows over time.
+The advantage in this category belongs to platforms that treat repeatability as part of the planning system itself.

 4. Collaboration and Field-to-Plan Feedback